AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Update your firewall settings to allow inbound connections from the SFTP server.
 When using an Adobe-hosted SFTP server, allow inbound connections from Adobe's IP ranges on port 22.

-1. Test the connection by logging in to the server using SFTP.
+1. Test the connection by logging in to the server using your SFTP client.

 1. Repeat this process for each SFTP account that you created in the previous section, [Create the SFTP account](#create-the-sftp-account).